daylonperson7-lang/Module-Eight/README.md

 ### Where did you have to be innovative to overcome a challenge in the full application development process?

 One challenge was adapting existing code to meet the project requirements while maintaining functionality.
 I had to think critically about how different sections of the application interacted and make changes without introducing new errors.
 By testing frequently and making incremental improvements, I was able to successfully complete the application while meeting the project requirements.

-## AI Acknowledgment

-Generative AI (ChatGPT) was used to assist with improving the wording, organization, and grammar of this reflection.
-All application development, testing, code modifications, and final review were completed by me.